Toggle menu

 Flexibly planned schemes primarily of:

-• Component Renewal - renewal of components that have a finite service life e.g. bearings or expansion joints.
+• component renewal - renewal of components that have a finite service life for example bearings or expansion joints

-• Replacement - a structure/component is replaced when it reaches the end of its useable life.
-The replacement structure/component restores the full design performance of the structure/component it replaces.
+• replacement - a structure or component is replaced when it reaches the end of its useable life.
+The replacement structure or component restores the full design performance of the structure or component it replaces

-2.5 The foundations of the Authorities SMP are;
+2.5 The foundations of the authorities structures maintenance plan are:

-2.6 These are explained in further detail below.
+2.6 These are explained further throughout the plan.

 Share this page